Car Insurance by State: How Requirements, Costs & Laws Differ

 Is state minimum car insurance coverage enough?

 For most drivers, state minimums provide only basic legal protection and fall well short of what's needed in a serious accident.
 For example, a common 25/50/25 minimum means your insurer pays a maximum of $25,000 per injured person — which can easily be exhausted by a single emergency room visit.
 Financial experts typically recommend carrying at least 100/300/100 in liability coverage to protect your assets.
-Read more about whether state minimum insurance is truly enough.
+Read more about liability-only car insurance and when minimum coverage falls short.

 Compare Car Insurance Rates in Ohio